Article

 Actinic keratosis is a very common skin diseases.
 It is a major growing public health problem especially among older adults in white.
 A meta-analysis of observational studies reported by British Association of Dermatologists showed that the overall prevalence of actinic keratosis worldwide was 14%, with an estimated incidence of 1,928 cases per 100,000 people per…

-Solar and Actinic Keratosis Dermoscopy Guide - IBOOLO
+Dermoscopy of Solar Actinic Keratosis Detection - IBOOLO

 What is Actinic Keratosis?